 HPA understands that our employees may, for various reasons, need unpaid leaves of absence that do not qualify for FML.
 These reasons include, but are not limited to, medical or family needs, pregnancy, bereavement leave, and the like.
-Unpaid leaves of absence are allowed at the discretion of Superintendent.
+Unpaid leaves of absence may be allowed if they do not result in undue hardship for the school.